justunsix/debezium-tests/localdev.md

 Remote User Acceptance Testing
 1. Install Version 0.20 of the Strimzi operator > [installation options](https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs#install-strimzi-operator)
-2. You will not be able to see the operator as it is installed in a different namespace called strimzi-operator.
-You have permissions to use it, not see it.
-You have to specify the namespace, for example:
-`oc process strimzi-operator//strimzi-ephemeral ....`
+2. If the operator is installed in a different namespace (e.g. strimzi-operator), grant persmissions for your user to use it.
+It is a cluster wide operator.
+Specify the namespace to use it - e.g.: `oc process strimzi-operator//strimzi-ephemeral ....`

 ## Option 2 Local Command line